Chinese New Year 2025: the Year of the Wooden Dragon

 How is the Chinese New Year calculated?

 Chinese New Year, or Spring Festival, is a tradition that dates back over 4,000 years.
-This year, it will take place on Saturday, February 10, 2024.
-This marks the start of the year of the Wooden Dragon, which follows that of the Water Rabbit, beginning on January 22, 2023.
-In 2024, the year will begin on February 10.
+This year, it will take place on Wednesday, January 29, 2025.
+This marks the beginning of the year of the Wood Snake, which follows that of the Wood Dragon, which began on February 10, 2024.
+In 2025, the year will therefore begin on February 10.
 The date varies every year, as it is calculated according to the Chinese lunar calendar: the first day of the year must fall on the second new moon after the winter solstice, before the lunar phase of the spring equinox.

 Vacations and Spring Festival in China

 Chinese New Year is associated with the longest and most important vacation period for the Chinese.
-This year, the Chinese will be on vacation from February 10 to 17, 2024.
+This year, the Chinese will be on vacation from January 29 to February 4, 2025.
 The traditional Chinese New Year is also known as the Spring Festival or Guo Nian, in reference to the legend of the Nian monster.
 It’s one of China’s most important festivals.

 What are the Chinese zodiac signs?